iomedhealth/OMOPAnalyticsGuide/docs/data_mediation/data_solutions.md

   provides access to perform the analysis only in the individuals that comply with the selection criterias.
-* **Via an R package:** Alternatively, the analysis can be run by executing a standardized R package.
-This package follows the typical OHDSI (Observational Health Data Sciences and Informatics) analysis pipeline, running the computation locally within the hospital's secure environment and returning only the final, aggregated results to the user.
+* **Via an R package:** Alternatively, the analysis can be run by executing a standardized and validated OHDSI (Observational Health Data Sciences and Informatics) analysis R package.
+This package follows a well-defined analysis pipeline, running the computation locally within the hospital's secure environment and returning only the final, aggregated results to the user.